-Any question as to whether a director might be involved in a conflict of interest must be forwarded to the secretary of the Board of Directors.
+Any question as to whether a director might be involved in a conflict of interest must be forwarded to the secretary of the Board of Directors, and the director must refrain from taking any action until it is resolved.

 2. Abstention: a director must refrain from taking any action until the Board of Directors reviews the case, approves the appropriate decision and informs the director thereof.